roeltz/wlessc/README.md

 You will have your output .css file in the same directory, with the same base name -just like GUI tools do by default.

+It uses the output AST from LESS to find @import'ed files and watches those too, so it's not that dumb.

 This was done out of necessity in daily work, and it just does what I need it to do.
 Don't expect much from it.

 ## Installation ##